Air Chief Marshal Sir Keith Park (1892 - 1975)

 Responsible for the hour by hour decisions of 11 Group New Zealander Keith Park epitomises the role played by those from Commonwealth and other allied countries alongside British forces in saving the nation from invasion

 Location.
 51° 30.401′ N, 0° 7.953′ W. Marker is in City of Westminster, England, in Greater London County.
-Marker is at the intersection of Waterloo Place and Pall Mall, on the left when traveling north on Waterloo Place.
+Memorial is at the intersection of Waterloo Place and Pall Mall, on the left when traveling north on Waterloo Place.
 Touch for map.
 Marker is at or near this postal address: 107 Pall Mall, City of Westminster, England SW1Y 5ER, United Kingdom.
+Touch for directions.

 Also see . . .